rtanner1231/suiteqltools.nvim/README.md

 - `:SuiteQL ShowTablePicker` - Display a telescope picker for finding a table id.
 See Table / Field Picker section.
 - `:SuiteQL ShowFieldPicker` - Display a telescope picker for finding a field id.
 See Table / Field Picker section.
 - `:SuiteQL ShowLastTableFieldPicker` - Diplay the field picker for the last table selected through either the ShowTablePicker or ShowFieldPicker commands.
 See Table / Field Picker section.
+- `:SuiteQL UseRestlet` - Set the current profile to use the restlet for queries.
+You will be prompted for a scriptId and deploymentId.
+- `:SuiteQL UseSuiteTalk` - Set the current profile to use SuiteTalk for queries.
+This is the default.

 # Setup